 Transparency and Governance Center

 The Transparency and Governance Center (TGC) in the School of Public Affairs and Administration (SPAA) focuses on programming, research, and projects related to public sector transparency and governance at both the local and global levels.
-TGC understands that governments have an obligation to inclusively give citizens the opportunity to play a part in decision making.
+TGC understands that governments have an obligation to inclusively give citizens the opportunity to play a part in decision-making.

-The Transparency and Governance Center is committed to meaningfully addressing complex problems that fall at the intersection of transparency, democratic accountability, and technology by conducting sound scientific research that is of practical relevance.
+TGC is committed to meaningfully addressing complex problems that fall at the intersection of transparency, democratic accountability, and technology by conducting sound scientific research that is of practical relevance.
 We believe the best way to do this is to bring diverse groups of practitioners and scholars together to discuss their work and form collaborations.